Test Partnership Privacy Notice

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

-- Where a company or similar organisation using our products or services (the "Client") has instructed us to assess an individual (the "Candidate"), the Client is the data controller and Test Partnership Ltd of 108 Waverley Road, St Albans, AL3 5TH, United Kingdom is a data processor.
+- Where a company or similar organisation using our products or services (the "Client") has instructed us to assess an individual (the "Candidate"), the Client is the data controller and Test Partnership Ltd of Censeo House, 6 St Peters Street, St Albans, AL1 3LF, United Kingdom is a data processor.

-- Where we process the personal data of a representative of a Client for the purposes of accessing or ordering our products or services, Test Partnership Ltd of 108 Waverley Road, St Albans, AL3 5TH, United Kingdom is the data controller.
+- Where we process the personal data of a representative of a Client for the purposes of accessing or ordering our products or services, Test Partnership Ltd of Censeo House, 6 St Peters Street, St Albans, AL1 3LF, United Kingdom is the data controller.

 CHANGES TO THE PRIVACY NOTICE AND YOUR DUTY TO INFORM US OF CHANGES

 Historic versions of this document can be obtained by contacting us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.